Reports may not be the most exciting communication format. But they’re important.

 Projects suffer when there’s confusion about deadlines and what’s required at each step.
-A timeline makes it crystal clear what tasks belong to what step and how long each step should take.
+This timeline from a business report sample makes it crystal clear what tasks belong to what step and how long each step should take.

-A timeline is the perfect way for your team or client to refer back to the project schedule without having to read though tons of text.
+A timeline is a perfect way for your team or client to refer back to the project schedule without having to read through tons of text.

 You can also revise your timeline as the project progresses to reflect changes in the schedule.

 The below consulting report template has a more traditional format for a project plan.
-Still, like the timelines, it relies heavily on visuals to create an easily scannable and understandable project overview.
+Still, like the timelines, this business report sample relies heavily on visuals to create an easily scannable and understandable project overview.

 Scope creep is the enemy of any project’s success (and the bane of many consultant’s existence).
 That’s why it’s so important to define the project from the very beginning.
 The consulting report template above has a section to do just that.

 Of course, projects change and evolve.
 The project report below will help you raise any issues as soon as they happen and present solutions.
 That way, stakeholders can make a decision before the project schedule is seriously derailed.